Section B4: Challenge Cup Comptetition Rules

 B4:17 If a Cup Tie is postponed and/or re-arranged for any reason, it is the duty of the home Club immediately to notify the Match Officials, the RFL, the media and the opposing Club.
 If the home Club does not notify the Match Officials or notifies them less than 3 hours before the Cup Tie is due to kick off, then it shall be responsible for any travelling expenses incurred in relation to such Cup Tie.

 B4:18 Subject to Operational Rule B4:24, and unless otherwise provided for under the format of the Cup, the Club drawn first in the ballot shall have the choice of ground and:

 - it may request to play at an alternative ground, including the ground of the opposing Club with that Club's consent; but

 - no Club shall request or pay or make or offer to make or accept or agree to accept any monetary or other consideration (excluding the normal share of gate revenues) for choosing any ground;

-and any proposed alternative choice of ground shall be notified to the Chief Executive no later than 10 days prior to the date of the Cup Tie concerned and he shall decide and notify the Clubs in writing within 48 hours of his decision as to whether or not to approve such request, which choice shall be binding on the Clubs concerned .If any Club does not comply with this Operational Rule or breaks its terms, it shall be guilty of Misconduct.
+and any proposed alternative choice of ground shall be notified to the RFL Operations Department no later than 10 days prior to the date of the Cup Tie concerned and the RFL shall decide and notify the Clubs in writing within 48 hours of his decision as to whether or not to approve such request, which choice shall be binding on the Clubs concerned.

 MINIMUM GROUND REQUIREMENTS